umich-its-collab/eligibility-checker/README.md

 # eligibility-checker
 Check eligibility in the same way across all Collab services

+# License and Use
+This package is NOT licensed for open-source use.
+It is only available for the University of Michigan ITS Collaboration Services team.

 # How to Use
 1. Add the following as a new line to your project's `requirements.txt` file, where the text after the `@` and before the `#` is the name of the [tag/version](https://github.com/umich-its-collab/eligibility-checker/tags) of